abelisle-mulesoft/mule-sse-connector/README.md

 This repository contains a custom Mule 4 connector developed to support an ongoing consulting engagement involving a Salesforce Agentforce agent for searching products by intent via the [Retrieve by Intent API](https://docs.constructor.com/reference/v1-asa-retrieve-intent) from [Constructor](https://constructor.com/).
 As per Constructor's documentation, the Retrieve by Intent API returns results in small batches through a real-time Server-Sent Events (SSE) stream.
 Since Agentforce does not currently support direct SSE calls, this connector functions as the SSE client, handling the real-time stream from the Constructor Retrieve by Intent API.

+In addition, this repository includes the `Product Information System API`, a REST API implemented to bridge Agentforce and the custom Mule 4 SSE Connector.

+## Repository Content

 In the repository's current revision:

 - The [documentation folder](documentation/) includes a brief overview of the Server-Sent Events (SSE) specification and Constructor's own implementation.
 Please review the [SSE Fundamentals document](documentation/sse-fundamentals.md) first if you are not familiar with the SSE specification, the Constructor Retrieve by Intent API, or both.
 This short overview should help you understand the underlying implementation of the custom Mule 4 SSE connector.
+- The [mule-api-impl folder](mule-api-impl/) contains the implementation of the `Product Information System API`, which bridges Agentforce and the custom Mule 4 SSE Connector.
+In reality, it encapsulates and abstracts calling the Constructor [Retrieve by Intent API](https://docs.constructor.com/reference/v1-asa-retrieve-intent) and [Retrieve by Query API](https://docs.constructor.com/reference/v1-search-get-search-results).
+- The [mule-api-spec folder](mule-api-spec/) contains the specification of the `Product Information System API`.
+Please note that this API specification is also included in the Anypoint Studio project to remove the dependency on the version published in Anypoint Exchange, which is not publicly available.
 - The [mule-sse-connector folder](mule-sse-connector/) contains the Java source code of this custom Mule 4 SSE Connector.

 > [!CAUTION]
 >
-> The current revision was developed under tight deadlines to meet an urgent need.
+> The current revision of the custom Mule 4 SSE connector was developed under tight deadlines to meet an urgent need.
 It should be considered a "quick and dirty" implementation, with planned improvements and refinements over the coming weeks.
-As examples, this custom Mule 4 SSE connector:
+As examples, the custom Mule 4 SSE connector:
 >
 > 1. Does not include proper error handling.
 > 2. Uses `System.out.println` and `System.err.println` instead of a more robust logger.